Jean de Vivonne: Crisis of 1572

-Philip for his part, was not fooled by the protests of innocence of involvement the French offered and was well aware of French participation in the rebellion against Spanish rule in Nederland.
+Philip for his part, was not fooled by the protests of innocence of involvement the French offered and was well aware of French participation in the rebellion against Spanish rule in Netherlands.
 Nevertheless, he advised his ambassador that as long as the French maintained the façade of being uninvolved, they would pretend to believe the French crown.
-In July, the Spanish ambassador noted with concern that 10,000 were massed on the border with Nederland.
+In July, the Spanish ambassador noted with concern that 10,000 were massed on the border with the Netherlands.
 Panic dominated Madrid, with rumours of French troop levies.
 Philip maintained his cool, arguing that if the French intrigues with the Dutch rebels were successful, they would throw down their mask and embrace the cause openly, while if it was a failure the 'double game' would continue.
 Saint-Gouard assured Philip that the king had adopted a new pro-Spanish policy that would please the Spanish king, but the situation on the ground continued to contradict him.
-Saint-Gouard was greatly embarrassed when word reached Spain of the defeat of the French force under the command of the sieur de Genlis which had invaded Nederland in the hopes of relieving the Spanish siege of Mons.
+Saint-Gouard was greatly embarrassed when word reached Spain of the defeat of the French force under the command of the sieur de Genlis which had invaded the Netherlands in the hopes of relieving the Spanish siege of Mons.
 Though the French crown denied involvement in Genlis' expedition, compromising papers were found which discussed future provisions to Genlis.
-On 19 July the duque de Alba provided papers on Genlis' person dated to April allegedly from the French king to the Dutch rebel leader van Nassau.
+On 19 July the duke of Alba provided papers on Genlis' person dated to April allegedly from the French king to the Dutch rebel leader van Nassau.
 Charles instructed Saint-Gouard to congratulate Philip on his victory.
 In a difficult position, Saint-Gouard first wrote to Philip explaining how the Protestants had gathered on the French border against the king's express order under the command of the 'madman' Genlis.
 Saint-Gouard then congratulated the Spanish king on providing suitable 'chastisement' to the rebel Protestants.
 In the audience with Philip, he again defended Charles' innocence.
 Philip abandoned his usual subdued demeanour, humiliating Saint-Gouard by asking him to recount the course of events several times on the pretext that his ambassador in Paris had written him a very jumbled account.
 He then announced it was time for Charles to see his real enemy at last, those who were against god.
 On 27 August Saint-Gouard reported to the Spanish king that Charles was going to carefully guard the border.
 This occasioned a sarcastic reply from Philip who warned of the troubles that resulted from unreliable border guards.